Dating Before Marriage Statistics

 Discuss This!
 Discuss This!

 Ever feel like everyone in your life has a different opinion on how long to date before getting married?
 Your mom says you can’t hurry love.
 Your friends insist that if your partner likes it, he needs to put a ring on it ASAP.
 Your partner says don’t go changing to try to please them.
-You start to wonder why everyone is quoting songs at you.
-It’s a whole mess.

 Everyone can keep their opinions — I’ve done the math and found the stats to get at the truth.

-If you think your relationship could be the relationship, you may wonder when and where the proposal should take place.
+If you think your relationship could be the one, you may wonder when and where the proposal should take place.
 While I can’t give you a definitive answer to that question, I can provide the next best thing: statistics!

 Here’s what the experts say about how long you should wait before going ring shopping.